Average Starting Salary

 Faculty Information for Operations Management MBA Programs

-There are 32 on-campus MBA programs in Operations Management compared to 11 online programs.
 With a limited supply of MBA in Operations programs, there may be some heavy competition from the applicant pool.
 With that being said, there are certainly other majors that fit nicely into a business student interested in an operations career: Management, Entrepreneurship, Finance, Accounting, Information Systems.
 If networking is a big reason for attending an MBA program, it’s highly recommended to research job fair information, percentage of graduates employed, and the job market where your B-School is located.
-Most likely you will be recruited by local logistics, online retial, and fortune 500 companies needing recent operations graduates.
+Most likely you will be recruited by local logistics, online retail, and fortune 500 companies needing recent operations graduates.